vk8459698/Ace-step-refactored/README.md

     ```pwsh
     python generate_prompts_lyrics.py --data_dir C:\data\audio
     ```
-    Each prompt is a list of tags separated by comma space `, `.
+    Each prompt is a list of tags separated by comma space `, ` without EOL.
 The order of tags will be randomly shuffled in the training.
 (TODO: Check how natural language prompts affect the performance.)

     **(Experimental)** The above script uses gptqmodel.
 Alternatively, you can use llama.cpp:
     <details>